jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (i) the purposes set out in subsections (3) and (4) of that section:
     (ii) making an assessment of the amount of tax due by any person:
     (iii) detecting tax fraud or tax evasion:
-  (b) may not supply that information to any other country without the prior written consent of the chief executive of the department for the time being responsible for the administration of the Social Security Act 1964 and subject to such conditions as that chief executive sets.
+  (b) may not supply that information to any other country without the prior notified consent of the chief executive of the department for the time being responsible for the administration of the Social Security Act 1964 and subject to such conditions as that chief executive sets.

 ### 85D Ministry of Education to provide information as to study status of student loan borrowers
 [Repealed]

 ### 85E Disclosure of information for assessment of levies
 (1) The purpose of this section is to facilitate the exchange of information between the Inland Revenue Department and the Accident Compensation Corporation for the purpose of establishing an information matching programme to enable the Corporation to assess levies for employers, self-employed persons, private domestic workers, and shareholder-employees in accordance with the Accident Compensation Act 2001.
-(2) For the purposes of subsection (1), for the year commencing on 1 April 2002 and every subsequent year, on request, by notice, from the chief executive of the Corporation, the Commissioner may, at any time, supply to any authorised officer of the Corporation all of the following information that is held by the department:
+(2) For the purposes of subsection (1), for the year commencing on 1 April 2002 and every subsequent year, on application by the chief executive of the Corporation, the Commissioner may, at any time, supply to any authorised officer of the Corporation all of the following information that is held by the department:
   (a) the names, addresses, and ACC file numbers for employers, self-employed persons, private domestic workers, and shareholder-employees:
   (b) the time at which an employer or a private domestic worker became or ceased to become an employer or a private domestic worker:
   (c) the time at which a self-employed person commenced or ceased business: